MPTB/HDD-Activity-Agent/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Section: Feature Request
-about: Suggest an idea for this project
+Description: Help us improve upon the inluded mechanics and/or request new ones.

 ---

 **If your feature request is related to a problem or a pre-existing feature, please elaborate:**
 Describe your problem in a clear and concise manner.
-E.g., It inconveniences me when [...]
+E.g., "It inconveniences me when [...]"

 **Describe the solution you'd like:**
 Give us a clear and concise description of the solution to the aforementioned problem you would like to see implemented, be it a new feature added or a pre-existing feature altered.